 Kitchens and Bathrooms

-Because most kitchens and bathrooms have higher levels of humidity, you should consider using an oil-based paint.
+Because most kitchens and bathrooms have higher levels of humidity, you should consider using oil-based paint.
 For plaster walls in these rooms, we recommend sealing the wall with a PVA solution.
-The combination of PVA and an oil based paint will prevent mould from forming.
+The combination of PVA and an oil-based paint will prevent mould from forming.

 Under no circumstances should PVA be used on a wall that will be painted with emulsion (water-based paints).

 Don’t Want To Do This Work Yourself?

 Our partner can supply you with up to three written quotes should you want to get a pro in to do the work.

 Tap the button below and fill out the form, this service is free and you’re under no obligation to proceed: